is page three of a three-page article. Click here

-In 1979, the popularity of "Star Wars" caused the studios to regain interest in sci-fi sagas, and Paramount launched a series of new "Star Trek" movies that revived the the U.S.S.
+In 1979, the popularity of "Star Wars" renewed studios' interest in sci-fi sagas, and Paramount launched a series of new "Star Trek" movies that revived the U.S.S.
 Enterprise on the big screen, with Leonard Nimoy back in the classic role of Spock, opposite William Shatner's Captain Kirk.

 As mentioned elsewhere on this